TechnicalPursuit/TIBET/doc/markdown/tibet-make.1.md

 coordinate tasks and their interactions, particularly when calling tasks within tasks and when dealing with asynchronous tasks.

+TIBET provides a default `makefile.js` which supports basic operations such as clean, build, and rollup that are common in TIBET applications.
+By providing these commands as make targets it is easy for you to modify them to meet your specific project requirements.

 ## OPTIONS

   * `--list` :